Subgroups generated by two Dehn twists on a nonorientable surface: The case of and not special

-\emph{Counting intersection points between $d_3$ and $b$.} In order to finish the proof we need to show that $I(d_3,b)>I(d_3,a)$.
-The idea is to show that for each intersection point of $d_3\cap a$ there are associated intersection points of $d_3\cap b$.
+\emph{Counting intersection points between $d_5$ and $b$.} To finish the proof, we need to show that $I(d_5,b)>I(d_5,a)$.
+The idea is to show that associated intersection points of $d_5\cap b$ exist for each intersection point of $d_5\cap a$.

-Observe that these arcs of $d\cap N_a$ which intersect $a$ are in 1-1 correspondence to arcs of $c\cap N_a$ intersecting $a$ (hence arcs of types A--C).
-Moreover, all reductions we performed on $d$ preserved this bijection -- the reason is that during reductions we did not create any new arcs intersecting $a$, and we did not remove any of the existing ones.
+These arcs of $d\cap N_a$ that intersect $a$ have a one-to-one correspondence to arcs of $c\cap N_a$ that intersect $a$, hence to arcs of types A--C. Moreover, all reductions we performed on $d$ preserved this bijection because during the reductions we did not create any new arcs that intersect $a$, and we did not remove any of the existing ones.

-If $p$ is an arc of $c\cap N_a$ of type A or B, and $p'$ is the arc of $d\cap N_a$ corresponding to $p$ then $p'$ may admit only reductions of type II and III.
-However by Proposition \ref{lem:double-double} after possible reductions $p'$ as an arc of $d_3$ still intersects at least two double segments of $b$, hence there are at least 2 intersection points of $d_3\cap b$ corresponding to $p$ (Figure \ref{r17}).

-Observe also that since $c$ winds around $b$ there are some arcs of $c\cap N_a$ of type A, hence for some intersection points of $c\cap a$ we get at least two intersection points of $d_3\cap b$.

-Finally, consider an arc of $c\cap N_a$ of type C. Such an arc admits a reduction of type I, and then it can admit further reductions of types II and III.
-If every such arc yields an arc of $d_3$ which intersects $b$ then we are done.
-Hence assume that for some arc $s$ of type C of $c\cap N_a$ corresponding arc $s'$ of $d_3\cap N_a$ does not intersect $b$.

-Let $p$ and $q$ be segments of $b$ corresponding to endpoints of $s$.
-If there is a double segment $P$ of $b$ which does contain neither a segment joinable to $p$ nor a segment joinable to $q$ then $s'$ would intersect $P$.
-Hence we are exactly in the situation described in Lemma \ref{LemSpecialPatology}.
-In particular for each arc of $d_3\cap N_a$ which does not intersect $b$ we can associate an arc of $c\cap N_a$ of type A or B, hence also an arc of $d_3\cap N_a$ which crosses $b$ in 2 points.
-Moreover, by the second part of Lemma~\ref{LemSpecialPatology} this association is injective.
-This means that $I(d_3,b)\geq I(d_3,a)$.
-In fact the inequality is strict, because there are arcs of $c\cap N_a$ of type A, which were not used in the above association -- for example arcs parallel to $b$ in rectangles of $N_{a\cap b}$ different from rectangles containing initial points of $p$ and $q$. \end{proof}
+By Lemma \ref{lem:one:new:inters}, each arc $s$ of $d_5\cap N_a$ that corresponds to an arc $s'$ of $c\cap N_a$ of type A--C is parallel to $a$ in at least one rectangle of $N_{a\cap b}$.
+Hence, it intersects $b$ at least once.
+Moreover, because $d_5$ winds strongly around $a$, some arcs $s$ of $d_5\cap N_a$ intersect $b$ in at least 3 points.
+Therefore $I(d_5,b)>I(d_5,a)$. \end{proof}